LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

    Publish your web app to Azure or some other web host.

-   On Azure this will require a second Azure database.
+   - On Azure this will require a second Azure database.
 Use a database with the Basic pricing tier.
-This will only use about $5 a month ofyour student credit.
+This will only use about $5 a month of your student credit.

-   Alternatively, you could use a [low-cost hosting service](https://birdsbits.wordpress.com/2019/02/18/publishing-an-asp-net-core-web-app-to-a-cheap-windows-hosting-service/).
+   - Alternatively, you could use a [low-cost hosting service](https://birdsbits.wordpress.com/2019/02/18/publishing-an-asp-net-core-web-app-to-a-cheap-windows-hosting-service/).